-orgvue and European Broadcasting Union case study
+orgvue case study: European Broadcasting Union

 Fifty skills areas were analyzed to meet future needs